 In Super Hang-On the sense of speed, thrills and adrenaline with the turbo activated with the real motorcycle prop is really impressive, especially when we are talking about a 16-bit game in 2017.
-Pac-Man, Tetris, Out Run and Dragon's Lair still today are evergreen because each time you play you get the sense it is always a new game experience, one that is different from the previous one.
+Pac-Man (opens in new tab), Tetris (opens in new tab), Out Run (opens in new tab) and Dragon's Lair (opens in new tab) still today are evergreen because each time you play you get the sense it is always a new game experience, one that is different from the previous one.
 'Super Hang-On' with this cab is absolutely one with them.

 Near them there are lots of the first Japanese arcade cabs widely known as 'Candy'.

 A 'Candy' is basically a one-metre tall arcade cab that compared to our western arcade machines must be played seated instead of upright.
 This is due to the general taste of the Japanese players, which prefer to play seated instead of like westerners upright.

 The monitors of these machines don't use normal 20-inch monitors as have become standard since the 1980s, but instead use 26" or 32" inch CRT screens.